arthursw/launcher/README.md

 - **startup UX:** it can show progress while downloading or preparing the environment, and it can ask for proxy settings when the network requires them.

-PyInstaller or cx-Freeze package the stable launcher.
+PyInstaller packages the stable launcher.
 Your real app keeps shipping as normal GitHub or GitLab releases.

 ## Why Use This?